Kehilas-Zichron-Yaakov/shul-display/announcements.md

 **Announcements for Parshas Emor 5782**

-**Mazal tov** to Kehilas Zichron Yaakov upon the hiring of Rabbi Yosef Kaiser to serve as Rov.
+**Mazal tov** to Kehilas Zichron Yaakov upon the electing of Rabbi Yosef Kaiser to serve as Rov.

 **Thank You** A special thank you to the Rov Search Committee for their tireless efforts ensuring that the process be as smooth as possible